corpnewt/CorpBot.py/README.md

 	   └─ Outputs the extensions imported by the passed extension.
 	  $reload [extension]
 	   └─ Reloads the passed extension - or all if none passed.
-	  $update
+	  $update [reset]
-	   └─ Updates from git.
+	   └─ Updates from git, pass "reset" or "-reset" to this command to first run "git ...

 ## Comic
 ####	Comic Cog (14 commands) - Comic.py Extension: